gvwilson/thirdbit/fiction/in-heck/index.md

 Gumption threw up his hands.
 "I don't!
-I like having 'em here, you know that.
+I like 'em better than I like a lot o' people, you know that!
-I'm just saying a lot of folks aren't as quick with change as you."
+I'm just sayin' a lot of folks aren't as quick with change as you."

 Whatever Maddy might have said next was cut off by a familiar pair of voices.